This glossary contains definitions for terms and concepts you may encounter during your VCE History (Revolutions) studies.

 The franchise is the right to vote (also suffrage).

 Historical interpretations are conclusions and theories formed by historians as they study and interpret the past.
 These interpretations can often differ.

 Historical perspectives are the attitudes or views of figures from the past.
-These perspectives can offer differ or compete, such as the political views of Tsar Nicholas, Alexander Kerensky and Vladimir Lenin.
+These perspectives often differ or compete, such as the political views of Tsar Nicholas, Alexander Kerensky and Vladimir Lenin.